ecadlabs/taquito/docs/metadata-tzip16.md

   </TabItem>
 </Tabs>

-In the next example, we will run a view named `multiply-the-nat-in-storage` that can be found in the metadata of the contract `KT19rDkTYg1355Wp1XM5Q23CxuLgRnA3SiGq`.
+In the next example, we will run a view named `multiply-the-nat-in-storage` that can be found in the metadata of the contract.
 When we inspect those metadata, we can see that this view takes a `nat` has a parameter, has a returnType of `nat` and has the following instructions: `DUP, CDR, CAR, SWAP, CAR, MUL`.

 Try to run the view: